deepaksood619/deepaksood619.github.io/docs/languages/golang/syntax.md

 ## Decision making

-1. **if statement**

-Anif statementconsists of a boolean expression followed by one or more statements.
+1. **if statement** - An if statement consists of a boolean expression followed by one or more statements.

-2. **if...else statement**

-Anif statementcan be followed by an optionalelse statement, which executes when the boolean expression is false.
+2. **if...else statement** - An if statement can be followed by an optionalelse statement, which executes when the boolean expression is false.

-3. **nested if statement**

-You can use oneiforelse ifstatement inside anotheriforelse ifstatement(s).
+3. **nested if statement** - You can use one if or else if statement inside another if or else if statement(s).

-4. **switch statement**

-Aswitchstatement allows a variable to be tested for equality against a list of values.
+4. **switch statement** - A switch statement allows a variable to be tested for equality against a list of values.

-1. Expression Switch− In expression switch, a case contains expressions, which is compared against the value of the switch expression.
+    1. Expression Switch − In expression switch, a case contains expressions, which is compared against the value of the switch expression.

-2. Type Switch− In type switch, a case contain type which is compared against the type of a specially annotated switch expression.
+    2. Type Switch − In type switch, a case contain type which is compared against the type of a specially annotated switch expression.

-5. **select statement**

-Aselectstatement is similar toswitchstatement with difference that case statements refers to channel communications.
+5. **select statement** - A select statement is similar to switch statement with difference that case statements refers to channel communications.